-The Curriculum Committee (CC), formerly known as the Academic Affairs Committee, responsibilities regarding curriculum are listed in the agreement for faculty between AFT Local 1581 and the GCC Board of Trustees.
-In addition to its curriculum approval responsibility, the CC reviews College policies and procedures and makes recommendations governing curricular development; it ensures that established procedures are maintained and followed for curricular review.
-The Curriculum Committee may approve program or course approvals, and substantive revisions; the CC Chair is the signatory.
-As a signatory, the CC:
+The Learning Outcomes Committee (LOC) is comprised of committees previously known as the General Education Committee and the Curriculum Committee (CC), which was formerly known as the Academic Affairs Committee.
+Its responsibilities regarding curriculum are listed in the agreement for faculty between AFT Local 1581 and the GCC Board of Trustees.
+In addition to its curriculum approval responsibility, the LOC reviews College policies and procedures and makes recommendations governing curricular development; it ensures that established procedures are maintained and followed for curricular review.
+The LOC may approve program or course approvals, and substantive revisions; the LOC Chair is the signatory.
+As a signatory, the LOC: